library-data-platform/ldp/doc/Admin_Guide.md

 Three database users are required:

-* `ldpadmin` owns all database objects created by the LDP software.
+* `ldpadmin` owns all database objects created by the LDP1 software.
   This account should be used very sparingly and carefully.

 * `ldpconfig` is a special user account for changing configuration